 We have hundreds of awesome things to say about Hotel Giotto Assisi!
-This is our favourite Assisi hotel.
+This is our favorite Assisi hotel.
 It has rooms to suit various budgets and can accommodate families in their larger rooms as well.

-We love that it has a wellness centre and the panoramic views across to Spoleto and Perugia are definitely spectacular.
+We love that it has a wellness center and the panoramic views across to Spoleto and Perugia are definitely spectacular.
 At the spa, you can indulge in beauty treatments and massages or you can head to the pool which has delightful hydromassage jets, a steam room, and a sauna.

 What you will LOVE about this Giotto Hotel Assisi:

-- Of course you got to love a hotel that has spa facilities!
+- Of course, you got to love a hotel that has spa facilities!